Israt07/Facial-Emotion-Detection-/README.md

 ![Figure 4](https://www.pyimagesearch.com/wp-content/uploads/2020/04/face_mask_detector_plot.png)

-Figure 4: Figure 10: COVID-19 face mask detector training accuracy/loss curves demonstrate high accuracy and little signs of overfitting on the data
+Figure 4: Figure 10: Facial emotion detector training accuracy/loss curves demonstrate high accuracy and little signs of overfitting on the data

 As you can see, we are obtaining ~99% accuracy on our test set.